Genez-io/genez-io.github.io/content/posts/fromt_prompt_to_cloud.md

 ## What’s Next?

 We at genezio aim to offer our users the best experience possible while having access to excellent time and money saving services.
-Stay tuned and join our [Discord community](https://discord.gg/uc9H5YKjXv) to be the first to hear about new tutorials and features.
+Stay tuned and join our {{< external-link link="https://discord.gg/uc9H5YKjXv" >}}Discord community{{< /external-link >}}
+ to be the first to hear about new tutorials and features.